Cloudxtreme/training_material/unsorted/conferences_and_talks/CERN_2015-03/CERN_Notes.md

 + everything in {} is a causal context
 + v is the object value associated with the causal context

 The shorter causal context represents every event up to m.
 The longer represents every event up to m, and also event n.
+These two notations are sufficient to make causal context clear in even the most complex of distributed interactions.
+We'll look at an example from the paper.

+...
+Permits you to know truly what is an ancestor of what.

-Having a clear causal context permits Riak to do some intelligent resolution, but it updates happen on two different machines without shared causal history, further resolution is still required.
+So, having a clear causal context permits Riak to do some intelligent resolution.
+However, if updates happen on two different machines without shared causal history, further resolution is still required.

-Riak now presents two options: either return siblings to the application for resolution at that level, or perform sibling resolution using provided knowledge of what type of data the current object represents.
+Riak now presents two options: either return siblings to the application for resolution at that level, or perform sibling resolution at the database level using provided knowledge of what type of data the current object represents.

 This is Riak's **Conflict-Free Replicated Data Type** (CRDT) functionality.

-Riak supports:
+CRDTs are distributed data structures designed to provide strong eventual consistency.
+If implemented properly, they make merge conflicts mathematically impossible, thus guaranteeing the database tends towards a consistent state over time.

+CRDTs work when the type alone is sufficient knowledge for conflict resolution to occur.
+For the mathematicians among you, that is to say that the merge function must be commutative, associative, and idempotent.
+This is why only certain types can be modelled in this way.

++ commutative means the operands can be entered in any order and the result will be the same (e.g. minus doesn't work, plus does)
++ associative means the operations can be run in any order and the result will not change (divide doesn't work, multiply does)
++ idempotent... don't worry gentlemen, has nothing to do with potency... means the operation can be repeated multiple times without changing the result beyond the initial application

+Riak has the first implementation of CRDTs in a widely-used commercial database.
+It supports:

 + counters
 + sets